Shuja Shah Durrani

-King of Afghanistan
+Life

+First reign

-Shuja Shah was the governor of Herat and Peshawar from 1798 to 1801.
-He proclaimed himself as King of Afghanistan in October 1801 (after the deposition of his brother Zaman Shah), but only properly ascended to the throne on July 13, 1803.
-In Afghanistan, a blind man by tradition cannot be Emir, and so Shah Shuja's step-brother Mahmud Shah had Zaman blinded, however not killed.
+Shuja was the governor of Herat and Peshawar from 1798 to 1801.
+He proclaimed himself King of Afghanistan in October 1801 (after the deposition of his brother Zaman Shah), but only properly ascended to the throne on July 13, 1803.
+In Afghanistan, a blind man by tradition cannot be Emir, and so Shuja's step-brother Mahmud Shah had Zaman blinded, however not killed.
 After coming to power in 1803, Shuja ended the blood feud with the powerful Barakzai family and also forgave them.
-To create an alliance with them, he married their "sister" Wafa Begum.
+To create an alliance with them, he married their sister Wafa Begum.